SDK integration for login

 Usage

-Using the Account Protect SDK requires changes in your application to handle the recommendations provided by DataDome's fraud protection API.
+Using the SDK requires changes in your application to handle the recommendations provided by DataDome's Account Protect API.

 const { DataDome, LoginEvent, ResponseAction, StatusType } = require("@datadome/fraud-sdk-node");